yds12/ulp/readme.md

 ## Roadmap

-Currently, the compiler is capable of parsing most programs not using the "match" construct, doing scope resolution for variables and functions and generating an executable for programs using a very small subset of the language:
+Currently, the compiler is capable of parsing, doing scope resolution for variables and functions and generating an executable for programs using a subset of the language including only booleans and 32-bit integers:

     $ ./ulpc ../test/cases/pos/0005a_decl_expr.ul